 Adding a value component to the holdings produces a considerable increase in the rate of return while only increasing the risk slightly as shown in Figure 12.
 The final portfolio has about the same risk as Port v.2 and Port v.3, slightly more than Port v.4, and very much less than the original balanced portfolio.
-The final result is an expected return of 14.6 percent with a risk of 9.7 percent, which is about two percentage points more return and just less than two full-percentage points less risk than the original balanced portfolio (Port v.1).
+The final result is an expected return of 14.6 percent with a risk of 9.7 percent, which is about 2 percent more return and just less than 2 percent less risk than the original balanced portfolio (Port v.1).